- Mental Health

 Changes in sexual function and libido

-Some men report the development of erectile dysfunction shortly after they start using amphetamines or other stimulant drugs that are used for ADHD.
-This is usually a temporary side-effect, and it should improve over time.
+Some men report the development of erectile dysfunction shortly after they start using amphetamines or other stimulant drugs for ADHD.
+This is usually a temporary side-effect that improves over time.

-Overdose: If the patient takes too much of the drug, even on purpose or by accident, then serious adverse effects can occur.
-This includes serious aggression and anger.
-The person will seem restless, and they may also see or hear things that are not present in the surrounding area.
-Fainting, fast breathing and changes in the heartbeat are also common symptoms of taking too much of a stimulant.
+-Overdose: If a patient takes too much of the drug, even by accident, serious adverse effects can occur including aggression and anger.
+The person will seem restless, and they may see or hear things that are not present in the surrounding area (hallucinations).
+Fainting, fast breathing, and rapid heartbeat are also common symptoms of stimulant overdose.

-Allergic reactions: It is also possible to experience hypersensitivity and allergic reactions to these medications.
-This accounts for cases of child and adult ADHD treatment.
-In some rare cases, an allergic reaction can lead to a condition called anaphylaxis.
-This is a serious reaction that can lead to unconsciousness and even death if it is not treated in a timely manner.
+-Allergic reactions: It is possible to experience hypersensitivity and allergic reactions to these medications.
+In very rare cases, allergic reactions can lead to a condition called anaphylaxis.
+This is a serious reaction that can cause unconsciousness and even death if it is not treated promptly.

 ADHD medication risks

-You have a history of taking stimulants or alcohol in an abusive manner.
+-You have a history of using stimulants, medications, or alcohol in an abusive manner

 How should I take ADHD medication?